Generating faster algorithms for d-Path Vertex Cover: -Algorithm

 \section{$(\F,\A,\beta)$-Algorithm}

+In this section we describe the algorithm to generate a suitable list of subgraph branching rules.

-For a fixed {\FSVD} problem the input of the algorithm are the \bumpset{} set $\F$, an ordered list of handmade branching and reduction rules $\A$ , and the target branching factor $\beta \in \mathbb{R}$.
+For a fixed {\FSVD} problem the input of the algorithm are the \bumpset{} set $\F$, a function $\mathit{Handled}_{\A}$ which can identify the situations handled by the handmade branching and reduction rules in $\A$, and the target branching factor $\beta \in \mathbb{R}$.
 We assume that the handmade rules in $\A$ are correct in the context of the given {\FSVD} problem, they can be applied in polynomial time, and that the branching rules have branching factors at most~$\beta$.

 The output of the algorithm is an ordered list of subgraph branching rules $\Llist$, exhaustive with respect to $\A$, such that every rule in $\Llist$ has branching factor at most $\beta$.
-The algorithm maintains an ordered list and a set of connected \bumpy{} graphs named $\gLgood$ and $\gLbad$ respectively and uses three functions: \textit{Expand}, \textit{Color}, and \textit{Generate}.
-The descriptions of the functions follow.